vmware/powershell-module-for-vmware-cloud-foundation-logging-management/docs/documentation/functions/Publish-VcenterLoggingConfig.md

 ### -workloadDomain

-Switch to publish the logging configuration for a specific workload domain.
+Switch to publish the logging configuration for a specified workload domain.

 ```yaml
 Type: String